 All work and no play makes a boring summer

 The other, equally important aspect of the summer program is getting to know each other on a personal basis.
 Obviously, this involves spending significant amounts of time with the members of the GableGotwals’ family, both inside and outside the office.
 We have a full slate of both large and small group social events planned to provide an opportunity to discover the interests and talents of the members of the Firm.
-We also have a weekly Firm lunch for attorneys and summer clerks.
+We also have a weekly Firm lunch for attorneys and summer associates.
 Some examples of summer clerk events include cooking classes, skeet shooting, ziplining, glass blowing, parties and more!